Tips for Better Screen Printing Workflow Management

 Prioritize Each Day

 Each day in a print shop can be a whirlwind, especially when you have multiple different deadlines approaching.
 Before you even start your day, you should take the time to sit down and look at everything you have going on and figure out what needs to be done first.
 A key part of good workflow management is completing the most important tasks before starting others.
 This prevents something important from being forgotten about until it's too late.
 Not only should you be putting the most pressing tasks first, but you should also prioritize getting your most difficult tasks done first.
 We can all get into the habit of pushing some of our hardest work to the side when we don’t feel up to tackling it.
 Get your most difficult tasks done first so you don’t leave them until the end and risk not having the time to complete them.

 Make Everything Available Digitally

-Even for print shops, there’s no reason for important information to be saved on in physical copies.
+Even for print shops, there’s no reason for important information to be saved in physical copies.
 Papers can get lost or damaged, and many people involved in a project might be left out of receiving important information if everything isn’t easily accessible.
 Some people might prefer having everything in a physical copy, but everything should still be saved digitally where everyone can view it.
 Anything from calendars to order should all be available digitally.
 This ensures that nothing will get misplaced and everyone will have access to the information they need.